 These two meanings are context-dependent and usually clear from the surrounding text or conversation.

-What resume formats are there?
+What resume types are there?

 what is a curriculum vitae?